digital-asset/daml-katacoda/getting-started/deploy-to-dabl/5_create_ledger.md

 ![Ledger Ready](/daml/courses/getting-started/deploy-to-dabl/assets/project-dabl-ledger-ready.gif)

-Now that your ledger is ready and we move on to the next step to deploy our artifacts!
+Now that your ledger is ready, let's move on to the next step to deploy your artifacts!